ga-wdi-boston/unix-cli/README.md

 ### Lab: Delete a File

 Read the manual entry for `rm`.
+When you're done reading, you can quit by pressing `q`.
 Delete the `name.txt` file you created in the previous exercise.
 Type the command, then check with a colleague before pressing issuing the command.

 ### Lab: Cheatsheet